 SPIVA, which is maintained by S&P Dow-Jones & tracks the performance of active funds vs. its benchmarks, reported that more than 90% active large-cap funds underperformed their respective benchmarks

 - Growing investor awareness & education: Thanks to the continuous efforts of SEBI, AMCs, brokerages (many of whom are now recommending ETFs to new investors rather than single stocks), and the numerous evangelists & advocates of low-cost investing, there is a lot more awareness about ETFs and their advantages.
 We recently polled the Twitter junta on ETFs, and the responses are quite encouraging (admittedly on a small sample size):

 - Government promoting ETFs: The Govt. is increasingly using ETF as a tool to divest shareholding & raise capital.

-- Another round of subscription to CPSE was done recently in July 2019
+- Another round of subscription to CPSE took place in July 2019

 - Budget 2019 proposed Tax-Deductible 80C variant of CPSE & Bharat-22 ETFs – this will further boost investments in Exchange Traded Funds

 - Reports suggest that a Public-Sector Banks (PSBs) focused ETF is also on the cards

 Despite its numerous advantages & benefits, ETF penetration amongst investors is still low relative to mutual funds.
 One of the key reasons for this is that distributors have no incentive to “recommend” these products to clients.
 Distributors are the people/firms who “recommend” & sell investment products to clients.

 Since ETFs usually don’t pay any commissions (in order to keep down costs), whereas mutual funds do, distributors are generally more incentivised to push MFs even if ETFs might be better to clients.